MagicCube/mxframework-core/documents/getting-started.md

 * Click *Next*, and complete the following installation.
 * After the installation completes, restart Eclipse.

-> For the convenience of the beginner, in this document we'll only discuss how to setup your environment by using the plugins.
+> For the convenience of the beginner, in the following document we'll only discuss how to setup your environment by using the plugins.

 # Write your first MX application
 ## Create a project